Mantle-OS/josephs-odd-builder/docs/ai.md

 * A person that looks at 24 GB VRAM requirements and say “nah.”
 * You might like C++ templates, AVX intrinsics, and thread pools a little too much.
-* You like the idea that:
+* You like the idea of:
-* Have a builder networks that are CPU driven and not GPU/TPU driven.
+  - Having a builder networks that are CPU driven, and not GPU/TPU driven.
-* Like to fuck around and find out.
+  - fuck around and find out.

   > Biology runs forward.
   > Physics runs forward.